MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 17. Remove the **/env:Envelope/env:Body/wd:Get_Workers_Response/wd:Response_Data/** prefix from the copied expression.

 18. If the last item in the copied expression is a node (example: "/wd: Birth_Date"), then append **/text()** at the end of the expression.
-This is not necessary if the last item is an attribute (example: "/@wd: type").
+This isn't necessary if the last item is an attribute (example: "/@wd: type").

 19. The result should be something like `wd:Worker/wd:Worker_Data/wd:Personal_Data/wd:Birth_Date/text()`.
 This value is what you copy and enter into the Microsoft Entra admin center.